movementkitchen/website/src/pages/movement-coaching/index.md

 ### Practical details

-I offer packages of 5 or 10 one-to-one movement coaching sessions, 90 minutes each.
+I offer movement coaching in packages of 5 or 10 one-to-one sessions.
+Each individual session is 90 minutes long.

+You can choose between:

-Basic Package (5 weekly sessions): £300 VIP Package (10 weekly sessions): £500
+Basic Package (5 weekly sessions): £300

+VIP Package (10 weekly sessions): £500

+You might be able to share the sessions with a friend who has a similar problem.
+Please get in touch to find out more.

 The sessions are held in my home studio in Hackney, East London or at your home.
 I currently offer one-to-ones in North, Central and East London, with travel